mrkkrp/markkarpov.com/post/announcing-mmark.md

 yet (you're welcome to play with it anyway, of course).
 The missing features should be easy to add to the base I already have, because it looks like the base has evolved into something that is well-designed for what I have in mind.
-So it's just a matter of time when MMark will be power enough to replace Pandoc at least for my personal use.
+So it's just a matter of time when MMark will be powerful enough to replace Pandoc at least for my personal use.

 Features/ideas related to MMark itself, roughly in the order I'd like to